rsbohn/dexter-platz/README.md

 cargo run
 ```
 This launches a Bevy window rendering a 9×9×9 chunk world
-with a simple ground layer and basic lighting.
+with a simple heightfield terrain, a center marker cube, and basic animated lighting.

 Wayland sessions can opt into the native backend (requires system Wayland development packages and matching runtime libraries) with: